 - 8.1.1 Competitions shall be approved by the Association's Board of Directors as Grand Aggregate Awards Competitions on meeting all the following criteria: - (a) The competition is held within the geographical area indicated in clause 1.2 - (b) The competition organizers are current Highland Games Association members of the Association in good standing and have been current members for at least three months before the first Grand Aggregate Awards Competition of the fiscal year occurs.
-Otherwise, Grand Aggregate Awards Competition status for the competition is suspended until the competition becomes a current member in good standing - (c) The competition organizers have demonstrated that they have run a competition for a minimum of two years - (d) The competition has been run under the Association's competition rules - (e) The competition has used the Association's common music events and their music requirements as defined in clause 5.1 - (f) The competition has used the Association's Approved Adjudicators or adjudicators from the approved adjudicators panels of piping/pipe band associations that the Association officially recognizes, as defined in clauses 6.1 and 6.2 - (g) The competition has offered all the disciplines (solo piping, solo side drumming, solo tenor drumming, and pipe bands) - (h) The competition has offered in each discipline, each official grade for which the full instrument is played - (i) The competition has offered the appropriate number of events in each official grade across the music disciplines (i.e. minimum 2 events per grade in solo piping and solo side drumming and minimum 1 event per grade in solo tenor drumming and pipe bands) - (j) A minimum of 75 solo competitors must have actually competed in the most recent competition - (k) A minimum of 6 pipe bands must have actually competed in the most recent competition - (1) The competition has been run effectively and efficiently as per the BCPA Purposes, Effectiveness Measures, and Goals.
+Otherwise, Grand Aggregate Awards Competition status for the competition is suspended until the competition becomes a current member in good standing - (c) The competition organizers have demonstrated that they have run a competition for a minimum of two years - (d) The competition has been run under the Association's competition rules - (e) The competition has used the Association's common music events and their music requirements as defined in clause 5.1 - (f) The competition has used the Association's Approved Adjudicators or adjudicators from the approved adjudicators panels of piping/pipe band associations that the Association officially recognizes, as defined in clauses 6.1 and 6.2 - (g) The competition has offered all the disciplines (solo piping, solo snare drumming, solo tenor drumming, and pipe bands) - (h) The competition has offered in each discipline, each official grade for which the full instrument is played - (i) The competition has offered the appropriate number of events in each official grade across the music disciplines (i.e. minimum 2 events per grade in solo piping and solo snare drumming, minimum 1 event per grade in solo tenor drumming, minimum 2 events per grade in pipe bands except for Grade 5 band events which shall be minimum 1 event) - (j) A minimum of 60 solo competitors who actually competed at the particular Games, otherwise the Grand Aggregate points awarded at the particular Games shall be scaled by the number of solo competitors who actually competed divided by 60.
+If a Games achieved Grand Aggregate status and had 60 or greater solo competitors who actually competed at the Games in a year, scaling would not be applied for two subsequent

-- 8.1.2 The Association shall publish a list of the Grand Aggregate Awards Competitions. - 8.1.3 A Grand Aggregate Awards Competition shall meet all of the above conditions for their competition, otherwise the Association and the competition's organizers shall jointly develop and execute an improvement plan to bring the following year's competition into compliance.
-Except in the case of clause 8.1b, an existing Grand Aggregate Awards Competition shall retain its Grand Aggregate Awards Status despite non-compliance.
+- years at the Games if the number of solo competitors who actually competed at the Games was less than 60 in each of those years - (k) A minimum of 6 pipe bands which actually competed at the particular Games, otherwise the Grand Aggregate points awarded at the particular Games shall be scaled by the number of pipe bands which actually competed divided by 6.
+If a Games achieved Grand Aggregate status and had 6 or greater bands which actually competed at the Games in a year, scaling would not be applied for two subsequent years at the Games if the number of bands which actually competed at the Games was less than 6 in each of those years - (l) The competition has been run effectively and efficiently as per the BCPA Purposes, Effectiveness Measures, and Goals. - 8.1.2 The Association shall publish a list of the Grand Aggregate Awards Competitions. - 8.1.3 A Grand Aggregate Awards Competition shall meet all of the above conditions for their competition, otherwise the Association and the competition's organizers shall jointly develop and execute an improvement plan to bring the following year's competition into compliance.
+Except in the case of clause 8.1.1b, an existing Grand Aggregate Awards Competition shall retain its Grand Aggregate Awards Status despite non-compliance.